alanwww1/xbmc-txupdate/README.md

   * projectname: The Transifex projectname.
 Use the exact same string as on Transifex.
     Optional attributes:
       * http_cache_expire - (default: 360) expirity time for cached files in minutes.
 If cache file is younger than the given time, no actual http download will happen.
 In that case the cached file gets used.
       * min_completion - (default: 10%) a limit for the translated percentage to actually download a translation file.
+Applies only for project xbmc.core !
       * merged_langfiledir - (default: merged-langfiles) the directory under PROJECTDIR, where the fresh merged, cleaned translations will be locally created.
       * temptxupdate_langfiledir - (default: tempfiles_txupdate) the directory under PROJECTDIR, where the language files to update Transifex will be locally created.
       * forcePOComm - (default: false) Force program to write comments into the non-English PO files, not only into the English ones.